mantidproject/mantid/docs/source/interfaces/Indirect Data Reduction.rst

   you are interested in seeing the results of.

 Reflection
-  The reflection number of the instrument setup.
+  The reflection plane of the instrument set up.

 .. tip:: If you need clarification as to the instrument setup you should use please speak to the instrument scientist who dealt with your experiment.